jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < Don’t know the notation, really >

-In fact the diamond executor will only write members just before the call and will only read members just after the call.
+In fact the diamond executor might only write members just before the call and might only read members just after the call.

 < Don’t forget that you don’t need to read or write necessarily, you can also just call a member of the parameter instead of read or write it... explore that >

 #### Accessing a Diamond Member During a Call

-So how will you access a diamond member *during* a call?
+So how might you access a diamond member *during* a call?
 Well, usually only procedures called by the executing diamond can access the call parent.

 ![](images/Symbol%20Language%20(2004).267.jpeg)